aldy-san/zero-neko/GAME_IDEA.md

-# write your game idea below
+# Write your game idea below

 - some idea
 - some idea